top of page

 I stopped.

 The calm part of me reminded me that all rooms appear to be smokey right now since my eyes are broken.
-And that low light always intensifies the smokey look.
+And that low light always intensifies the cloudiness.

 I stepped down another step, “Fire!
 Hurry, must get out… that fire alarm…”